 Please take a moment to familiarize yourself with these radio and power system terms.
 They will be used throughout this manual.
+A detailed explanation of the advanced terminology and features of your new radio system begins on page 28.

-- 2.4GHz Spread Spectrum This model is equipped with the latest R/C technology.
-Unlike AM and FM systems that require frequency crystals and are prone to frequency conflicts, the TQ 2.4GHz system automatically selects and locks onto an open frequency, and offers superior resistance to interference and "glitching." - Current Current is a measure of power flow through the electronics, usually measured in amps.
-If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose. - Frequency band The radio frequency used by the transmitter to send signals to your model.
-This model operates on the 2.4GHz direct-sequence spread spectrum. - mAh Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
-The higher the number, the longer the battery will last between recharges. - Neutral position The standing position that the servos seek when the transmitter controls are at the neutral setting. - NiCad Abbreviation for nickel-cadmium.
-The original rechargeable hobby pack, NiCad batteries have very high current handling, high capacity, and can last up to 1000 charging cycles.
-Good charging procedures are required to reduce the possibility of developing a "memory" effect and shortened run times.
+2.4GHz Spread Spectrum - This model is equipped with the latest R/C technology.
+Unlike AM and FM systems that require frequency crystals and are prone to frequency conflicts, the TQi system automatically selects and locks onto an open frequency, and offers superior resistance to interference and "glitching."

+Current - Current is a measure of power flow through the electronics, usually measured in amps.
+If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose.

+Frequency band - The radio frequency used by the transmitter to send signals to your model.
+This model operates on the 2.4GHz direct-sequence spread spectrum.

+WIRING DIAGRAM Battery Holder On/Off Switch Antenna Telemetry Voltage Wire Connects the V/T port to any open receiver port.
+RPM Sensor Receiver Channel 1 - CH1 Steering Servo - CH1 Throttle Servo - CH2 - Channel 3 - CH3 Channel 2 Throttle Servo From Voltage/Temp Senor Port - CH4 Battery - BATT/CH5 RPM Sensor Port - RPM Voltage/Temp Senor Port - V/T Not used Channel 1 Steering Servo mAh - Abbreviation for milliamp hour.
+A measure of the capacity of the battery pack.
+The higher the number, the longer the battery will last between recharges.

+Neutral position - The standing position that the servos seek when the transmitter controls are at the neutral setting.

-- NiMH Abbreviation for nickel-metal hydride.
-Rechargeable NiMH batteries offer high-current handling and much greater resistance to the "memory" effect.
+NiMH - Abbreviation for nickel-metal hydride.
+Rechargeable NiMH batteries offer high current handling, and much greater resistance to the "memory" effect.
 NiMH batteries generally allow higher capacity than NiCad batteries.
 They can last up to 500 charge cycles.
-A peak charger designed for NiMH batteries is required for optimal performance. - Receiver The radio unit inside your model that receives signals from the transmitter and relays them to the servos. - Servos Small motor units in your model that operate the steering and throttle mechanisms. - Transmitter The hand-held radio unit that sends throttle and steering instructions to your model. - Trim The fine-tuning adjustment of the neutral position of the servos, made by adjusting the steering trim knob on the face of the transmitter. - 2-channel radio system The TQ radio system, consisting of the receiver, the transmitter, and the servos.
-The system uses two channels: one to operate the throttle and one to operate the steering.
+A peak charger designed for NiMH batteries is required for optimal performance.

+Receiver - The radio unit inside your model that receives signals from the transmitter and relays them to the servos.

+Servo - Small motor units in your model that operates the steering and throttle mechanisms.

+Transmitter - The hand-held radio unit that sends throttle and steering instructions to your model.

+Trim - The fine-tuning adjustment of the neutral position of the servos, made by adjusting the throttle and steering trim knobs on the face of the transmitter.
+Note: The Multi Function knob must be programmed to serve as a throttle trim adjustment.

+3-channel radio system - The TQi radio system, consisting of the receiver, the transmitter, and the servos.
+The system uses three channels: one to operate the throttle, one to operate the steering and an optional third channel.

+Requires optional 4995X reverse kit